fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 ### Ridden Out of Town, on Rails (Phoeban Dungeon)

 You wake up in the Phoeban dungeon.
-After nine days (40-odd turns) of captivity you escape `(p101)`.
+After nine days (40-odd turns) of captivity you escape `(p101)` with the help of a fellow named Berengaria who promises to meet you at the Icarian Triumph after you get out of here.
 Circle to the E and you'll hear moans. `(U)se` *Lockpick* and find out from another prisoner that apparently they're torturing "The Druid".
 Huh.

 In the NW corner `(p102)` you sneak up on the guard.
 You can either fight them off by stepping forward (use a lot of magic), or `(U)se` Louie's *Hide* skill to get past them.
 In either case, if you fail, you get thrown back in the jail cell and get to try it all again.
 (Aren't you glad I told you to bring Dragon Stones?)
 Eventually, go through the door to the N.